htmldbjs/htmldbjs/docs/methods/callReadQueueCallbacks.md

 ### `HTMLDB.callReadQueueCallbacks`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method calls all the callback functions after reading the htmldb-table element given with `tableElement`.

 #### Description